-- that hip hop dance can transform the lives and experiences of young people from vulnerable and marginalised communities, and strive to provide infrastructure, training and support to help promote these young people.
+- that Hip Hop Dance Theatre can transform the lives and experiences of young people from vulnerable and marginalised communities, and strive to provide infrastructure, training and support to help promote these young people.

-Body Politic is made up of three core strands: outreach, artist development and theatre.
+Body Politic is made up of three core strands: creative learning and productions & touring.

-We offered a subsidised programme of dance activity in Oxford, and work with school engagement officers, social services and other local organisations to target young people most at need.
+- Community and outreach are two of the driving forces behind BP’s work.
+We deliver a subsidised programme of dance activity in Oxford, and work with school engagement officers, social services and other local organisations to target young people most in need.